RCSnyder/continuous_gesture_recognition/README.md

 - Double click on install_requirement_files.py
 - Double click on app.py to run the main program.

-### If on Linux perform the virtual environment creation and requirements.txt installation manually
+### If on Linux, perform the virtual environment creation and requirements.txt installation manually

 ```
 python -m venv env